Every MCU Easter Egg in ‘She-Hulk’ Explained

 This is a reference to the Red Hulks in the comics: Thaddeus Ross and his daughter Betty.
 Since this is Jen’s show and not Bruce’s, let’s assume she’s talking about Betty, not Thaddeus.
 In the comics, Betty is infused with gamma radiation and then sent to kill Bruce.
 However, she later becomes a hero, and Doctor Strange eventually recruits her to join the Defenders.
 Over the years, Betty calls herself Red Harpy, then Red She-Hulk, then just Harpy.

 Finally, Daredevil arrives!
 Matt Murdock’s scenes have multiple callbacks to the original Daredevil series on Netflix, starting with the Daredevil theme playing softly as he tells Jen his superhero moniker.
-Also, Daredevil’s “ketchup and mustard” red and yellow suit (sick burn, Jen!) is taken straight from the comics.
+Matt also mentions to Jen that he’s still running his private practice in Hell’s Kitchen.
+Daredevil’s “ketchup and mustard” red and yellow suit (sick burn, Jen!) is taken straight from the comics.

 Finally, Daredevil was famous for its expertly-choreographed hallway fight scenes, and She-Hulk pays homage to those with a hallway scene of its own—which comes to a halt when Jen crashes through the ceiling.